Hidden Markov Models and the Bayes Filter in Categorical Probability: Background and Summary

 \subsection{Related work}

 There are several different lines of work related to ours, in the sense that they also consider related notions of Markov chains, hidden Markov models, and/or filters in a categorical framework.

-\begin{itemize} \item A different treatment of filters in categorical probability was developed concurrently and independently by Virgo~\cite{virgo2023Unifilar}; we refer to~\cref{rmk:Virgo} for a discussion of the precise relation. \item A recent line of work by McIver et al.~is concerned with so-called \emph{quantitative information flow} in computer science~\cite{mciver2019monadic,rabehaja2019flow,alvim2020quantitative}.
+\begin{itemize} \item A different treatment of filters in categorical probability was developed concurrently and independently by Virgo~\cite{virgo2023Unifilar}; we refer to~\cref{rmk:Virgo} for a discussion of the precise relation. \item An approach to active inference for open generative models (of which hidden Markov models are an example, albeit in a different kind of category) was developed concurrently and independently by Tull et al.~\cite{tull2023activeinferencestringdiagrams}; we refer to~\cref{rmk:KST} for a discussion of the precise relation. \item A recent line of work by McIver et al.~is concerned with so-called \emph{quantitative information flow} in computer science~\cite{mciver2019monadic,rabehaja2019flow,alvim2020quantitative}.
 This seeks to establish information-theoretic upper bounds on how much certain inputs (such as sensitive secrets) of a process or program may influence certain outputs (such as ones visible to the general public).
 Since the hidden state of the process changes over time, it is natural to formalize this kind of situation in terms of hidden Markov models.
 One then looks for ways to quantify how much information the observed (leaked) values carry about the hidden state.